 (Butler, Gender trouble: Subjects of sex/gender/desire, pp213)

-The enforcement of gender, combined with the unconscious (or intentional) self-policing of our gender expressions lead to the regular, rigid, and predictable expressions of gender that make it seem biological.
+The enforcement of gender, combined with the unconscious (or intentional) self-policing of our gender expressions lead to the regular, rigid, and predictable expressions of gender that make it seem biological, or as Butler often says ‘essential’.

 Recap: The perception of a concrete and objective gender reality is created by the constructed story of gender that we perform, combined with the ways that it is naturalized3 and enforced by those around us.